lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_4_Customer_Development.md

 ### Deliverable: Customer Creation Summary

-Each team should complete this table with validated evidence and targets:
+Each team should complete this table with validated evidence and targets, and add the results to your startup's personalized assistant:

 | Area                  | Evidence/Plan                          | Year 1 Target | KPIs to Track            | Next Action |
 |-----------------------|----------------------------------------|---------------|--------------------------|-------------|